Hackfront-ITA/IoT-Algorithms-Project/docs/technology.md

 | RST     | GPIO 12 |
 | BUSY    | GPIO 13 |

 LoRa parameters (spreading factor, bandwidth, coding rate) are adjusted to meet range requirements (at least 100m).
-This is explained in detail in the section [LoRa parameters](./evaluation.md#lora-parameters) section of the evaluation document.
+This is explained in detail in the [LoRa parameters section of the evaluation document](./evaluation.md#lora-parameters).

 ### Cloud system